IanOchiengAI/Personal-Brand-Toolkit/README.md

 Building a personal website is hard.
 Writing about yourself is even harder.
 This project solves that problem by providing a master prompt that directs an AI to act as your personal Brand Strategist, turning your simple resume into a step-by-step plan for building a website.

+ ### **A Note From The Creator**

+"I started this project because I saw many talented people who deserved a great website but didn't have one.
+This prompt is my contribution to making professional branding accessible to everyone."

 ### How It Works

 This project does not require any code.
 The process is simple: